 Most opinions are that fresh vegetables are better than frozen ones.
 But is this always true?
-I did some research and came with this.
+I did some research and came up with this.

 For example, broccoli loses a lot of its nutritional value when it is boiled.
 However, if you freeze broccoli raw, the nutrients will be preserved.